University of Malta: Valletta campus

 The Valletta campus is the university's original campus, located in Malta's capital city.
 It is housed in the Old University Building, which was constructed between 1595 and 1602 to house the university's predecessor, the Collegium Melitense.
 The Valletta campus incorporates an Aula Magna ("Great Hall").

 The campus is used to host events such as international conferences and seminars, along with a number of short courses and summer schools.
-It currently houses the Research, Innovation & Development Trust (RIDT), the Conferences & Events Unit and the Centre for the Study & Practice of Conflict Resolution.
+It currently houses the Research, Innovation & Development Trust (RIDT), the Conferences & Events Unit, the Centre for the Study & Practice of Conflict Resolution, and the Valletta Campus Library.

 Marsaxlokk campus

 The Marsaxlokk campus houses the university's Institute for Sustainable Energy.
 It has an area of about 7000 m2 and it includes two laboratories and a lecture room.

 Gozo campus

 The University of Malta Gozo Campus, formerly known as the University of Malta Gozo Centre, is located in Xewkija on the island of Gozo and it was established in 1992.
 It is used for part-time degrees, diplomas and short-term courses, and it also serves as a centre for assisting Gozitan students who are enrolled in courses at the university's campuses on Malta.

 The Gozo campus also houses the Güsten Atmospheric Research Centre, which forms part of the within the Faculty of Science's Department of Geosciences.
 Lectures, seminars and other social or cultural activities for the general public are also held at the campus.